HESA Core Faculty

-Tracy Arámbula Ballysingh, Ph.D., Assistant Professor
+Tracy Arámbula Turner, Ph.D., Associate Professor

-Tracy.Ballysingh@uvm.edu | Phone: (802) 656-4124 | Office: 210D Mann Hall
+Tracy.Turner@uvm.edu | Phone: (802) 656-4124 | Office: 210C Mann Hall

-Dr. Ballysingh's scholarship has been published in the Journal of School Leadership, the Association for Mexican American Educators Journal, the Journal of Hispanic Higher Education, and New Directions for Institutional Research.
-She has contributed book chapters in two edited volumes, including: Ensuring the Success of Latino Males in Higher Education: A National Imperative (2016) and Latinx in Higher Education: Exploring Identity, Pathways and Success (2018).
-Dr. Ballysingh is active with the Association for the Study of Higher Education, the American Association of Hispanics in Higher Education, and the American Educational Research Association.
-She has served as a faculty affiliate for Project MALES (Mentoring to Achieve Latino Educational Success) since 2016 and serves on the editorial boards of the Journal of Higher Education and the Journal of the First-Year Experience & Students in Transition.
+Dr. Arámbula Turner’s scholarship has been published in multiple peer-reviewed outlets, including Review of Educational Research, Harvard Educational Review, Professional School Counseling, College Student Affairs Journal, Journal of School Leadership, The School Community Journal, School Psychology Review, Improving Schools, International Journal of Research & Method in Education, International Journal of Student Voice, Association for Mexican American Educators Journal, the Journal of Hispanic Higher Education, and New Directions for Institutional Research.
+She has contributed book chapters in two edited volumes, including: Ensuring the Success of Latino Males in Higher Education: A National Imperative (2016) by Stylus Publishing and Latinx in Higher Education, and Exploring Identity, Pathways and Success (2018) by the National Association for Student Personnel Administrators (NASPA).

 email@example.com | Phone: (802) 656-5107 | Office: 210B Mann Hall